 If you are considering riding on or hiring a coach or tour bus in the United States, take the extra step of researching the carrier or charter company.
 The Federal Motor Carrier Safety Administration (FMCSA) maintains details safety inspection, driver, and crash investigation reports on all U.S. carriers.
 All you need to fully research a prospective charter company is their carrier name or U.S. DOT #.
 Click this link to start your safety search.

-If you or someone you know has been injured or killed in a charter or tour bus accident, please contact us today for a free and confidential consultation from the skilled DFW car accident lawyers at Reyes Browne Reilley.
+If you or someone you know has been injured or killed in a charter or tour bus accident, please contact us today for a free and confidential consultation from the skilled Dallas-Fort Worth car accident lawyers at Reyes Browne Reilley.
 Just complete the contact form on this page, or call us at 214-526-7900.